Berkeley-CS195/sp23/content/readings.md

 ### 01/28 Privacy

-- Required: Powazek, "[I’m Not The Product, But I Play One On The Internet][powazek_product]"
+- Required: Powazek, "[I'm Not The Product, But I Play One On The Internet][powazek_product]"
 - Recommended: MacMillan, Anderson, "[Student tracking, secret scores: How college admissions offices rank prospects before they apply][college_admissions]"
 - Extra: Menand, "[Why Do We Care So Much About Privacy?][care_privacy]"
 - Extra: Rachels, "[Why Privacy Is Important][privacy_important]"